 Circular design and construction in the curriculum

 “In Delft we are increasingly successful in interweaving circularity in our education programme,” says Olga Ioannou, Assistant Professor at the Faculty of Architecture and the Built Environment and one of the driving forces behind the Circular Built Environment Hub.
 “The Hub arose from the knowledge and enthusiasm of many employees who are committed to making the built environment more sustainable.
 Circularity now features as one of the six central themes that will drive our future education.
 By organically adding new learning materials and activities, we are developing ubiquitous learning pathways for this theme both in bachelor's and master's education.
 Circularity is thus becoming increasingly embedded in our curriculum, but also in our consciousness.
 The students we welcome here, regard circularity to be a very relevant issue of our times and expect to learn so much about it that they can then contribute to it as experts.
 I think this second edition of the Circularity in the Built Environment Graduation Award bears witness to that.
-Furthermore, with our growing series of online courses on circularity and a first Winter School on Circularity in the Built Environment, we also hope to reach and involve as many interested parties outside our program as possible.”
+Furthermore, with our growing series of online courses on circularity and a first Summer School on Circularity in the Built Environment, we also hope to reach and involve as many interested parties outside our program as possible.”

 Category: Materials & Components

 Students from the Faculty of Architecture and the Built Environment TU Delft who graduate this academic year on a topic related to circularity can participate in the third edition of the Circularity in the Built Environment Graduation Award.